Lombiq/Orchard-UIKit/Lombiq.UIKit.Widgets/Readme.md

 ### Button Widget

-This widget displays a link as a Bootstrap button.
+This widget displays a link as a Bootstrap [button](https://getbootstrap.com/docs/5.3/components/buttons/).
 You can select the button type, size, if it's full or empty (outlined), or if it's disabled.
 This is especially useful in Flow parts.

 You can also use the `ButtonWidget` shape which can be directly configured, for example in Liquid:

 ```liquid
 {% shape "ButtonWidget", Text: 'Contact Us', Url: '~/contact-us', TypeName: 'Secondary', SizeName: 'Small' %}
 ```

+### Card Widget

+Displays a Bootstrap [card](https://getbootstrap.com/docs/5.3/components/card/) with a media field for the cap image and several flow parts for the header, body and footer areas.

+> [!NOTE]
+> You can also use this card in other templates, with the related [`BootstrapCard` shape](../Lombiq.UIKit/Docs/BootstrapControls.md#bootstrapcard) in _Lombiq,UIKit_.
+It has even more customization options too.

+### Image Link Widget

+This widget simply contains a media field, but on display each image is also a link.
+By default, clicking on the image just opens it, which can be used as a gallery element.
+But if you customize the item's media text, you can use the `{actual media text}|{absolute or relative URL}` format.
+For example, use the media text `Site Logo|~/` to create an image link that sends you to the home page.

 ### Section Widget